China's new foreign minister warns of conflict with US, defends Russia ties – KION546

 “Containment and suppression will not make America great, and the US will not stop the rejuvenation of China,” Qin said.

+On Tuesday Qin said the Sino-Russian relationship “does not pose a threat to any country in the world, nor will it be interfered or sowed discord in by any third party.”

+“The more unstable the world becomes, the more imperative it is for China and Russia to steadily advance their relations,” he said.

-Qin highlighted the issue of Taiwan as the “foundation of the political foundation of Sino-US relations and the first red line that must not be crossed.”
+Qin highlighted the issue of Taiwan as the “bedrock of the political foundation of Sino-US relations and the first red line that must not be crossed.”

 The Chinese Communist Party claims the self-governing democracy of Taiwan as part of its territory, despite having never controlled it, and refuses to rule out the use of force to “reunify” it with mainland China.